marcinduma/LTRCLD-2557/docs/use-case3.md

 ### 2. Contracts configuration

 !!!
 Info
     Contract can have a different scope (Application Profile, VRF, Tenant, Global).
-Depneds on the use case, where are the providers and consumers located we should choose appropriate scope.
+Depneds on the use case, where are the providers and consumers located, we should choose appropriate scope.
 In first two use-case providers and consumer were located in the same VRF, hence default **VRF** Scope was enough to cover provider and consumer.

 In this Use-case, idea is to connect EPGs from different Tenants, hence scope for contract needs to be set to **"Global"**, as this is the only one which covers EPGs from different tenants.
 Also placement of contract is imporant.

 !!!
 Important
-    If contract is to be used for connection of EPGs from different Tenants/VRFs, contract needs to be deployed in the Tenant were Provider of this contract is configured.
+    If contract is to be used for connection of EPGs from different Tenants/VRFs, contract needs to be deployed first in the Tenant were Provider of this contract is configured.

 In our case contract where **EPG-Azure-02** from **Tenant-Azure-02** is to be a **Provider** will be created in **"Schema-T02-Azure"** and Tempalte **"temp-Azure-01"**.

 Contract in opposite direction where **EPG-Azure-01** from **Tenant-01** is to be a **Provider** will be created in **"Schema-T01"** and Tempalte **"temp-Azure-01"**.

-**Contracts configuration under Tenant-Azure-02**
+**Contracts configuration for Tenant-Azure-02**

 Under Schema **"Schema-T02-Azure"** navigate to **View** select **"temp-Azure-01"** and **"Add contract"** under **Contract** section.